CraftTweaker/CraftTweaker-Documentation/docs/Mods/Modtweaker/Extra_Utilities_2/Crusher.md

 # Crusher

-ModTweaker allows you to add or remove ExtUtils2 Crusher Recipes
+ModTweaker allows you to add or remove Extra Utilities 2 Crusher Recipes

 ## Calling
 You can call the Crusher package using `mods.extrautils2.Crusher`